 Overheard gossip in the foyer: None whatsoever.
 For the whole weekend.

-Imagine that shirt with Norman Wisdom’s head on top.
+Pretty much that but with better hair.
 Oh, and without the knife, unless the piano recital needs some Keith Emerson keyboard-stabbing action to liven things up.

 Wednesday 26 October 2005